JoeBlack220/personal-website/README.md

 - npm start
 - go to localhost:8080
 ## TODOs
-- Detach the frontend from the backend
+- Turn backend to a pure json server
 - Add styles to the webpage using semantic UI and bootstrap
 - User management
 - Picutre uploading